ongres/stackgres/doc/content/en/07-developer-documentation/04-running-stackgres-outside-of-k8s/_index.md

 ```

 This will install StackGres excluding the StackGres operator deployment.
-The `stackgres-operator` service will not point to a pod but instead to `172.17.0.1:8443` (served by the local Java process or dev mode we're about to start):
+The `stackgres-operator` service will not point to a pod but instead to `172.17.0.1:8443` (served by the local Java process or dev mode we're about to start).

+> You might need to adjust the IP address `172.17.0.1`, depending on your Docker and Kubernetes environment.

 ```bash
 $ kubectl get deployments -n stackgres